Adversarial Instance Generation and Robust Training for Neural Combinatorial Optimization with Multiple Objectives: The Method

 \subsection{Preference-based Adversarial Attack (PAA)}

-Typically, neural solvers decompose an MOCOP into a series of subproblems under different preferences, which are solved independently.
-According to \cite{lin2022pareto}, if a neural solver can solve subproblems (\ref{eq:Tchebycheff}) well with any preference $\lambda$, it can generate a good approximation to the whole Pareto front for MOCOP.
+Typically, neural solvers decompose an MOCOP into a series of subproblems with different preferences, which are solved independently.
+According to \cite{lin2022pareto}, if a neural solver can solve subproblems well with any preference $\lambda$, it can generate a good approximation to the whole Pareto front for MOCOP.
 In this paper, we hypothesize that if a neural model does not effectively approximate the solution of the subproblem under certain values of $\lambda$, the resulting approximation of the Pareto front will be inadequate.
 Following this inspiration, we propose the PAA method to attack neural solvers for MOCOPs.
-In particular, perturbations are tailored to the original data (i.e., clean instances) in accordance with respective preferences, resulting in hard instances aligned with each specified preference.
-After identifying hard instances across varying preferences, we gather them into a comprehensive set, which is used to systematically undermine the robustness of a neural solver.
+In particular, perturbations are applied to clean instances under different preferences, resulting in hard instances tailored to each preference.

-Without loss of generality, we evaluate the performance of a neural solver for each subproblem by generating hard instances under the corresponding preference, which maximize a variant of the reinforcement loss, defined as:
+For each preference-conditioned subproblem, we construct hard instances by maximizing a variant of the reinforcement loss, defined as: